Marticles/barbell-path-tracker/README.md

 >*Take my favourite weightlifter Lu XiaoJun as an example*
 ## Description

-There are 9 different trackers you can choose to track the barbell path, including BOOSTING, MIL,KCF, TLD, MEDIANFLOW, GOTURN, Dlib_Tracker, CamShift and Template_Matching.
-Not only the barbell path, you can also use these trackers to track other object, like a car or anything else.
+There are 9 different trackers you can choose to track the barbell's path, including BOOSTING, MIL, KCF, TLD, MEDIANFLOW,， GOTURN, Dlib_Tracker, CamShift and TemplateMatching.
+This tracker is only used to track barbell, you can also use it to track other objects, like cars or some moving objects.

 关于这个简单的追踪器的中文说明在这里：[(｡･ω･｡) 点我点我](http://marticles.github.io/2018/05/05/基于OpenCV与Dlib的杠铃轨迹追踪器/)

 ## Start Tracking

-Firstly You need to create a bounding box around the bar(or the obeject) to be tracked.
-Click the left mouse button to select the bounding box.Then press <kbd>Enter</kbd> to start the tracking.
-If you want to close the video, just press <kbd>Esc</kbd>.
-I hope this simple program can help you to lift more weights.
+Firstly you need to create a bounding box around the bar as the target.
+By clicking the left mouse button you can customize  this bounding box.
+Once you have set up the target, then press <kbd>Enter</kbd> to start tracking.

+Use <kbd>Esc</kbd> to stop tracking.

+I hope this small program can help you to lift more weights.

+"Yeah buddy!
+Light weight baby!" 🏋

 ## Comparison
 The comparison results are as follows.